bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 On the other hand, I still reverted back to the original docs for the libraries I worked with.
-Things like :code:`langchain` and Cloudflare workers are newer and aren't encoded in the LLM's knowledge base well (or all).
-So really the combination of manual docs + LLM's is still the best and I believe needed to deliver a working application.
+Things like :code:`langchain` and Cloudflare workers are newer and aren't encoded in the LLMs knowledge base well (or all).
+So really the combination of manual docs + LLMs is still the best and I believe needed to deliver a working application.

 On the Copilot side, I found it only slightly useful.
 It helped do some simple